Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Motivation

+These results demonstrate that existing techniques \camii{(and new techniques that we develop to address the problem with a single RL agent)} optimize either placement or migration in isolation, and \camiv{naive} combinations of state-of-the-art data placement and migration techniques remain insufficient.

-\textbf{Our goal} is to design a holistic HSS data-management technique that optimizes both data-placement and data-migration policies using a multi-agent RL approach to improve the overall HSS performance.
+\textbf{Our goal} is to design a holistic HSS data-management technique that jointly optimizes \camii{\emph{both}} placement and migration policies \camii{in a coordinated manner} to improve overall HSS performance.

-We design \namePaper{} as an online multi-agent RL technique for HSS data management with two autonomous RL agents: a data-placement agent and a data-migration agent.
-We implement \namePaper{} in the HSS management layer in the host operating system.
-In this section, we first describe the challenges of designing a multi-agent RL-based technique for HSS data management, and then explain \namePaper{}'s design and implementation in detail.
+We design \camii{\namePaper{},} an online multi-agent RL \camii{(MARL)} technique for HSS data management with two autonomous RL agents: a data-placement agent and a data-migration agent.
+We implement \namePaper{} in the HSS management layer in the host OS.